The Prime Minister: The National Day represents a great symbolism in the memory of the nation and the citizen - Welcome Qatar

 “In Qatar, we dealt with this crisis at the state level, by adopting interim strategies from the beginning with high professionalism and professionalism, as the state has harnessed all its capabilities and energies to combat the epidemic and preserve the health and safety of everyone who resides on this good land,” he added.

-His Excellency went on to say, “And based on the vital role of the Ministry of Interior in dealing with all crises, it has set in its priorities to play a complementary role to the roles of the various sectors of the state, as it has embarked on its tasks and duties in supporting and strengthening the efforts made to protect members of society and prevent them from the spread of the Coronavirus, by following up and implementing decisions The Council of Ministers related to the Corona pandemic, especially those related to the procedures of the Ministry of Interior, as well as decisions and procedures issued by the Supreme Committee for Crisis Management.
+His Excellency went on to say, “And based on the vital role of the Ministry of Interior in dealing with all crises, it has set in its priorities to play a complementary role to the roles of the various state sectors, as it has embarked on its tasks and duties in supporting and strengthening the efforts made to protect community members and prevent them from the spread of the Coronavirus, by following up and implementing decisions The Council of Ministers related to the Corona pandemic, especially those related to the procedures of the Ministry of Interior, as well as decisions and procedures issued by the Supreme Committee for Crisis Management.

 In the same context, His Excellency pointed out that the Ministry of Interior has performed its duties in enhancing community awareness to help the public protect itself from the spread of the virus, and to promote shared responsibility among the various groups of society to work together in order to achieve health and community security, “as the Ministry was keen to provide the public through its website.
 “The electronic information is kept up-to-date to prevent rumors from circulating and circulating in the community, in addition to directing advice, instructions and educational materials related to the procedures to be followed in the prevention of the virus.”